-Kris Carr, creator of Crazy Sexy Cancer, shows other her healing path.
+Kris Carr, creator of Crazy Sexy Cancer, shows others her healing path from cancer.

 As she grappled with her diagnosis, Carr found that the yogic concepts introduced to her by Jivamukti Yoga founders Sharon Gannon and David Life resonated as they never had before.
 She chose a vegan diet, both for her own health and for the health of the planet.
 She added meditation to her asana practice, which gave her the focus she needed to make clear decisions about her health and the way she wanted to live.

 As Carr explored alternative therapies for her body and spirit, she began recording—a video diary of her cancer treatment.
 The result was an irreverent, spirited documentary called Crazy Sexy Cancer, which was broadcast on the Learning Channel and the Discovery Channel5—in 2007 and is now available through Gaiam; an accompanying self-help book is titled Crazy Sexy Cancer Tips.
 Both the film and the book address the unique problems and lack of community that young women with cancer face.

 “The book and the documentary were my way of creating sangha [spiritual community],” Carr explains.
 “I don’t have all the answers, and I learned that we all have so much to share and teach each other.”

 Thus went Carr’s transformation from patient to well-being advocate.”